ztyyLV/barcode-reader-docs-mobile/programming/android/ui-configurations.md

 cameraView.setOverlayVisible(true);
 ```

-The stroke and fillin colour of the overlays are also available for setting.
+The stroke and fill colour of the overlays are also available for setting.

 ```java
 // The first value is stroke colour and the second one is fill in colour.